Top Banks in Luxembourg

 Total Profit in 2015: €134,000,000 (-20.71%)

 In 1960, Credit Europeen was set up in Luxembourg as part of ING Group.
-Over the next 40 years, it grew into one of the largest banks in the country.
+Over the next 40 years, it grew into one of the largest banks in Luxembourg.
 In 1987, NMB Bank (also of the ING Group) was founded.

 After the merger of NMB Bank and Nationale Nederlanden, the combined entity became known as ING Bank Luxembourg.
 In 2003, Credit Europeen and ING Bank Luxembourg merged into ING Luxembourg.
 The bank provides retail, private banking, and corporate banking products and services.